 80 CDs that have been decluttered today.
-Can you
+Can you imagine how much space they would occupy if they were still in their cases? |

 As I ruminate about why I have kept these CDs for so long; I cannot think of a valid reason besides just holding onto them "because."
 I no longer listen to the same kind of music I did 15 years, nor if I were to listen to it, would it bring me the same joy or entertainment (or any at all) it once did.
 Also, I no longer own a CD player (besides my audio player in my car), my computer does not even have a CD drive, and my portable CD player was replaced by an iPod about 12 years ago.